August 6, 2025, 11:47 am | Read time: 3 minutes

 Consequences, Correction, and Prevention

 Those who intentionally provide false information risk fines or imprisonment, depending on the amount of tax evaded.
-For negligent errors, penalties are generally milder, but back payments and interest are still a threat.
-A timely voluntary disclosure can bring immunity in both cases—provided it is complete and made before the tax office discovers the error.
+For negligent errors, the penalties are generally milder, but back payments and interest are still a threat.
+A timely voluntary disclosure can bring immunity in both cases–provided it is complete and made before the tax office discovers the error.

 Also read: What the Tax Office Knows About You